President & CEO

 Jesse’s missions background includes serving with or managing projects for groups including Wycliffe, Samaritan’s Purse, and SIM in West Africa, as well as in Europe.
 He has previously presented international projects at the UN World Summit in Geneva and served as the US Embassy Warden in Cote d’Ivoire, Africa.
 Jesse has served as an International Liaison to UNESCO developing projects in countries throughout Africa and other emerging nations.
 During his time in Europe, Jesse also directed historical restoration projects in the heart of Paris, at Chatelet.
 He currently resides in Windsor, CO, with his wife, Kim, and their children.

 Chief Technology Officer

-As the Chief Technology Officer, Joel leads CURE's technology, marketing, and creative teams - including the CUREkids program.
+As the Chief Technology Officer, Joel leads CURE’s technology, marketing, and creative teams – including CUREkids.

-Since 1999, he has been working with Internet-based technology - delivering, supporting, and selling software solutions as an architect, executive, and consultant.
-At CURE, Joel and his team are working with open platforms and tech communities to pioneer ways for software and technology business principles and tools to influence the way charitable work is both conducted and supported.
-You can see a video on this topic here.
+Since 1999, he has been working with Internet-based technology – delivering, supporting, and selling software solutions as an architect, executive, and consultant.
+At CURE, Joel and his team are working with open platforms and open source communities to pioneer ways for software and technology business principles and tools to influence the way charitable work is both conducted and supported.
+You can see a video on this topic here, here, or here.

-Joel holds a bachelor's in computer science from Messiah College and is a pursuing a Master's of Religion in Old Testament from Evangelical Theological Seminary.
+Joel holds a bachelor’s in computer science from Messiah College and a Master’s of Religion in Old Testament from Evangelical Theological Seminary.
 He, his wife Cre, and their two daughters reside in Mechanicsburg, PA.

 Senior Vice President of Spiritual Ministry